DPDK/dpdk/doc/guides/cryptodevs/aesni_gcm.rst

 To build DPDK with the AESNI_GCM_PMD the user is required to download the multi-buffer library from `here <https://github.com/01org/intel-ipsec-mb>`_ and compile it on their user system before building DPDK.
-The latest version of the library supported by this PMD is v0.48, which can be downloaded in `<https://github.com/01org/intel-ipsec-mb/archive/v0.48.zip>`_.
+The latest version of the library supported by this PMD is v0.49, which can be downloaded in `<https://github.com/01org/intel-ipsec-mb/archive/v0.49.zip>`_.

 .. code-block:: console

     make
+    make install

 As a reference, the following table shows a mapping between the past DPDK versions and the external crypto libraries supported by them: